The-DevSec-Blueprint/dsb-digest/bp_how_i_passed_solutions_architect.md

 ![Stephane Maarek's Course](https://raw.githubusercontent.com/The-DevSec-Blueprint/dsb-digest/main/assets/how_i_passed_aws_saa/stephane's_course_saa.jpeg align="center")

 - **Platform:** [Udemy](https://www.udemy.com/course/aws-certified-solutions-architect-associate-saa-c03/)
-- **Overview:** This comprehensive course includes over340 lectures, totaling approximately 27 hours.
+- **Overview:** This comprehensive course includes over 340 lectures, totaling approximately 27 hours.
 Stephane Maarek does an excellent job explaining each service in detail, providing clear examples that are easy to remember.
 He explicitly highlights which topics will appear on the exam and offers hands-on lectures to reinforce the material.

 >**Note:** Some hands-on sessions may incur additionalcosts if you're using a free-tier account.